ibm-cloud-docs/vpc/known-issues.md

 ### iPXE network boot known timing issue
 {: #ipxe-network-boot-known-issue}

 **Issue:** When you use the iPXE network boot on a Bare Metal Server on VPC, the network configuration might still be processing when the iPXE script starts running.
-When this occurs, the DHCP command might fail or you might seem a timeout error.
+When this occurs, the DHCP command might fail or you might see a timeout error.
 A fix for this issue is planned.

 **Workaround:** From the VNC console, manually run the iPXE commands.
 Or, add the following to your iPXE script instead of the DHCP command.